Divi Tips #148

 This article contains affiliate links recognizable by the percentage icon (%) → I am an affiliate link

 In a previous article, I explained that the acquisition of DonDivi by ElegantThemes was very good news for users of Divi Pro services.
-We had seen that this was not only the purchase of a plugin but rather of an ecosystem that would bring a wind of freshness in Divi.
+We had seen that it was not only the purchase of a plugin but rather of an ecosystem that would bring a fresher wind into Divi.
 Since this ecosystem is composed of various products, I present in this article the DonDivi Builder.
 Here we go!

 Installation and settings of DonDivi Builder